alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 We can start the schema migration process by running the following command::

-    $ sqlsynthgen make-tables
+    $ datafaker make-tables

 This command makes an ``orm.py`` file containing the schema of the airbnb database.
 To use this file to replicate the schema in ``dst`` we run the following command::

-    $ sqlsynthgen create-tables
+    $ datafaker create-tables

 If you haven't created the destination database, you may first need to run a command like ``createdb --host localhost --user postgres dst``.

 We can also use the ``orm.py`` file to make a Python module that generates synthetic data::

-    $ sqlsynthgen create-generators
+    $ datafaker create-generators

-This creates an ``ssg.py`` file that contains one generator class (not to be confused with Python generator functions) per source database table.
+This creates an ``datafaker.py`` file that contains one generator class (not to be confused with Python generator functions) per source database table.
 By default, without any user configuration, the data produced by these generators fulfills the schema of the original data: the data types are correct and the foreign key and uniqueness constraints are respected.